reflectoring/reflectoring.github.io/_posts/2020-07-12-the-lifecycle-of-spring-beans.md

   }
 }
 ```
-### Accessing Beans From the Outside Of the Spring Context
+### Accessing Beans From the Outside of the Spring Context
 Another scenario is accessing the `BeanFactory` instance from outside the Spring context.

 For example, we may want to inject `BeanFactory` to a non-spring class to be able to access Spring beans or configurations inside that class.
 Spring - Quartz integration is a good example to show this use-case: